Dung24-6/Dung24-6/README.md

 _**Do not scorn what you have received, nor envy the gains of others.
 He who envies others does not obtain peace of mind.**_

 The Buddha

+_**Every adversity, every failure, every heartache carries with it the seed of an equal or greater benefit.**_

+Napoleon Hill